 Lewin On Leadership – A Basic Evo Devo Model

 As scholars like Peter Drucker argue, good management, of ourself and others, is a prerequisite for good leadership, but it is not enough.
 Leadership requires more, including a vision for where should go, and the ability to help others adopt their own version of such a vision for themselves.
-We’ve offered some evo devo-based visions of social progress and adaptiveness with the Five E’s / Five Goals, and a more detailed model with the Eight Skills and Eight Values.
-The Eights are the most complex model we will offer for general leadership skills and values.
+We’ve offered some evo devo-based visions of social progress and adaptiveness with the Eight Skills, the Five Goals, and the Ten Values.
+These models offer solid foundation for leadership skills and values.

 But there is much more to leadership than this, so let’s look now at one classic leadership model, Lewin’s Leadership Styles, and see what else we can learn.
 Psychologist Kurt Lewin first described three basic leadership styles in an ingenious experiment started in 1939.
 He later went on to found the field of group dynamics.
 Lewin’s experiment involved young boys, assigned to three Boy Scout-style after school clubs, led by adult leaders instructed to use these three styles to lead group activities.
 Each child was rotated through all three styles, six weeks at a time, and their reactions and interactions were meticulously documented and filmed.

 The three classic styles Lewin found are are autocratic (authoritarian) leadership, democratic leadership, and laissez-faire leadership.His study made clear that leadership style is often a powerful determinant of group culture and the kind of work that occurs, independent of the personalities of group members.
 Later work by others has independently found that each style has advantages at times, but each also has a cost.
 One of the styles, democratic, is particularly general purpose, being most adaptive for most environments, most of the time.